HRIR-Former: Grid-Free Time-Domain Reconstruction of Head-Related Impulse Responses with a Spatially Encoded Transformer: Conclusion

 \section{Conclusion}

-We presented \textit{BiFormer3D}, a time-domain, grid-free binaural Transformer for continuous angular (azimuth--elevation) HRIR spatial up-sampling, reconstructing HRIRs at arbitrary target directions from sparse per-listener measurements. \textit{BiFormer3D} combines sinusoidal direction encoding, auxiliary ITD/ILD prediction heads, a post-Transformer Conv1D temporal refinement module, and a complex HRTF loss $\mathcal{L}_{\text{HRTF}}$.
+We presented \textit{HRIR-Former}, a time-domain, grid-free binaural Transformer for continuous angular (azimuth--elevation) HRIR spatial up-sampling, reconstructing HRIRs at arbitrary target directions from sparse per-listener measurements. \textit{HRIR-Former} combines sinusoidal direction encoding, auxiliary ITD/ILD prediction heads, a post-Transformer Conv1D temporal refinement module, and a complex HRTF loss $\mathcal{L}_{\text{HRTF}}$.
 Experiments on SONICOM free-field HRIRs show strong performance on time-domain metrics (NMSE, CD) and binaural-cue metrics (ITD-E, ILD-E).
 Ablations confirm the contribution of each component and suggest that explicit MP pre-processing is not required.
 Future work will include deeper model analysis and perceptual listening tests for binaural rendering.